-Optimizing the efficiency of electrical stimulation of peripheral nerves to restore pudendal nerve dysfunctions.
+Optimizing the efficiency of electrical stimulation of peripheral nerves to restore pudendal nerve functions.

-Bladder dysfunction (BD) and sexual dysfunction (SD) following spinal cord injury (SCI) are severe medical conditions that affect people's quality of life.
+Bladder dysfunction (BD) and sexual dysfunction (SD) are severe medical conditions that affect people's quality of life.
 It is estimated that BD occurs in 70-84% of SCI patients .
 Results are: under or overactive bladder, a-contractile bladder, or chronic urinary retention.
 SD occurs with a similar frequency and cannot be restored in 46% of cases , where most of them are young males in the phase of family building.